Windscribe: History

 Windscribe was founded by Yegor Sak and Alex Paguis in 2016.

-In January 2021, Windscribe began beta testing ControlD, a new standalone DNS-based ad and tracker service, a direct competitor to services such as NextDNS, DNSFilter, and Cisco Umbrella.
+In January 2021, Windscribe began beta testing ControlD, a DNS-based ad and tracker service.
 On July 7, 2021, Windscribe self disclosed that two VPN servers hosted in Ukraine were seized by local authorities on June 24, 2021.
 The disk of the VPN servers contained an OpenVPN private key, which under a set of strict pre-existing conditions could have been used to impersonate a Windscribe VPN server and capture traffic running through it, when OpenVPN protocol is used.
 There was no impact to users who used the official apps or used other VPN protocols.
 Only those who used custom OpenVPN configs and were on a network that is under complete control of a hypothetical attacker were potentially vulnerable.

 In April 2023, a mid-sized VPN provider WeVPN shut down due to "unforeseen financial difficulties".
 Windscribe offered to match the remaining time left on WeVPN customer subscriptions, free of charge.
 Windscribe and WeVPN stated that this is not an acquisition, but "purely a gesture of good will".

 In June 2023, Greek authorities started criminal proceedings against Yegor Sak, the CEO of Windscribe, because someone using an IP address that belonged to a Windscribe server in Finland had breached a server in Greece and used it to send mass spam emails.
 After a two-year process, the case was eventually dismissed in April 2025.